The Bianchi Cup: CMP Bianchi Cup events

-History
+Bianchi Cup History

-The event originated in 1979; by former police officer John Bianchi of holster maker Bianchi International, as a Law Enforcement Training Match.
-In conjunction with 1975 IPSC World Champion, Ray Chapman. and Richard Nichols, the first Bianchi Cup competition was held in 1979.
+The Bianchi cup is the second longest running pistol championship in the world.
+The event was created in 1979 by former police officer John Bianchi of holster maker Bianchi International as a Law Enforcement Training Match, in conjunction with 1975 IPSC World Champion, Ray Chapman and Richard Nichols.
+The first Bianchi Cup competition was held in 1979.

 In 1984, the National Rifle Association re-designated the event the NRA Bianchi Cup, National Action Pistol Championship.

 The competition has four stages, which make up the match aggregate.
 Each of these stages consists of 48 rounds for a total possible score of 480 for each stage and 1920 for a perfect overall score.